Information for IUJ Students

 IUJ issues a letter to IUJ active job hunters who meet the following conditions.

-- Apply for 5 companies at least by the application deadline.
+- Apply for 5 Japanese companies / organizations at least by the application deadline.
 You need to show that you have been working hard to find a job in a long period, not a short period.
 We don’t issue a recommendation letter if you apply for 5 companies in a same time.

 - IUJ Career Support will have a meeting with the students who have not communicated with us frequently.